AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/03_Compilation_Unit_Structure.rst

    end Package_Name;

-The **private** reserved word is used to mark the start of the private portion of a package spec.
+The :ada:`private` reserved word is used to mark the start of the private portion of a package spec.
 By splitting the package spec into private and public parts, it is possible to make an entity available for use while hiding its implementation.
-For instance, a common use is declaring a **record** (Ada's **struct**) whose fields are only visible to its package and not to the caller.
+For instance, a common use is declaring a :ada:`record` (Ada's :cpp:`struct`) whose fields are only visible to its package and not to the caller.
 This allows the caller to refer to objects of that type, but not to change any of its contents directly.

 The package body contains implementation code, and is only accessible to outside code through declarations in the package spec.